Mordziarz/ZymoR/README.md

 | barcode61 | KNOWN | 7625 | wt | wt |

 # Funding
-The study was financially supported by The National Science Center Kraków, Poland: Grant No. 2023/05/Y/NZ9/00163.
+This work was financially supported by The National Science Center Kraków, Poland: Grant No. 2023/05/Y/NZ9/00163.